OriginProtocol/origin/source/includes/_introduction.md

 * Creates and posts user and listing metadata to distributed IPFS nodes
 * Queries against open-source indexing servers to render content in decentralized applications (DApps)

-Origin.js will enable developers to create DApps that onboard new users to the Origin platform, add new listings to the listings registry, create booking contracts, close out bookings (transfer funds, write reviews, etc.), and more.
+Origin.js enables developers to create DApps that onboard new users to the Origin platform, add new listings to the listings registry, create booking contracts, close out bookings (transfer funds, write reviews, etc.), and more.

 ### Notes